LinuxAtDuke/Intro-To-Linux/README.md

 - File Compression
   - Tar
     The main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
 Compression methods include GZ (GZip) or BZ2 (BZip2).
 Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the internet.
 Many applications (and source code) are distributed inside these archives.

-    Useful flags
-      -
+*Useful Flags:*

     - c    (create) create a new archive
     - x    (extract) extract or expand an archive file
     - j    (bz2 format) if compressed
     - z    (gzip format) if compressed
     - v    (verbose) will list files in and out of archive
     - f    (file name) the file you want to open, or save to

--
-  -
 Example:

 A user has a directory full of files which can be cumbersome to send over email as individual files.
 Using tar and bz2 compression, the directory can be compressed into a single file that can then be easily emailed:

     [user@compute ~]$ du -hs unix101/
     24M unix101/
 [user@compute ~]$ tar -cjvf unix101.tar.bz2 unix101/

 unix101/